abel-haj/challenge-nextjs-level/README.md

 # Under Construction

-# A small challenge

-Using nextjs and level as DB
+Building a couple of pages with authentication using nextjs and level as DB

 # Requirements
  - Node.js.